marilius12/taxes/pages/lowest-tax-countries.md

 - also: hasn't been a tax resident of CY for last 20y (prior to 2015)
   - status granted for 17 years max
 - **CIT 12.5%**, **div 0%**, **int 0%**, **CGT 0%** (mostly)
-  - exempt from SDC (Special Defence Contribution)
+  - exempt from SDC (Special Defense Contribution)
-- **100% exeption** on salary from a non-CY employer
+- **100% exemption** on salary from a non-CY employer
   - must work outside CY for 90+ days/year
 - **50% exemption** on salary from CY employer for 10y if you earn **EUR 100k+**
   - **20% exemption** for 5y if you earn less than EUR 100k